Weeds of the Surf Coast

-Environmental weeds are plants that invade native vegetation affecting regeneration and survival of indigenous flora and fauna.
+Environmental weeds are plants that invade native vegetation affecting the regeneration and survival of indigenous plants and animals.

 We often have potentially invasive weeds in our gardens which easily, given the right conditions, ‘escape’ into the bush.

 To find out more about environmental weeds in your area, see the following weed booklets.